xinyiwang23/5293irisrecognition/README.md

 #### 4.3 Function name: g
 ![image](https://github.com/xinyiwang23/5293irisrecognition/blob/main/image/g.png)
-      - Take parameter: x, y, siamgeX, sigmaY
+      - Take parameter: x, y, siamgX, sigmaY
       - Return: Kernels function in paper.
       - This funtion will be called in the function getKernel() below.
       - Note, siamgeX and sigmaY are the space constants of the Gaussian envelope along the x and y axis.
 According to the paper, siamgeX and sigmaY for the first channel are 3 and 1.5, and 4.5 and 1.5 for the second channel.

 #### 4.4 Function name: getKernel

-      - Take parameter: siamgeX, sigmaY
+      - Take parameter: siamgX, sigmaY
-      - Return: Calculates the Gabor Filter with specified siamgeX,sigmaY
+      - Return: Calculates the Gabor Filter with specified siamgX,sigmaY
       - This funtion will be called in the function getFilteredImage() below.

 #### 4.5 Function name: getFilteredImage

       - Take parameter: image, sigmaX, sigmaY
-      - Return: calculates the convolve of image and filter
+      - Return: calculates the convolution of image and filter

 #### 4.6 Function name: getFeatureVector